-Withholding SNAP benefits from people with felony drug convictions has a negative effect on communities because it is a barrier to reintegration.
-Since the beginning of the 1980s, there has been a 790% increase in the federal prison population.28 Persons with drug offenses constituted the largest portion of inmates entering federal prison during that time.29 These individuals and other incarcerated persons will face many challenges as they reintegrate into society, including civil sanctions.30
+Withholding SNAP benefits from drug felons has a negative effect on communities because it is a barrier to reintegration.
+Since the beginning of the 1980s, there has been a 790% increase in the federal prison population.28 Drug offenders constituted the largest portion of inmates entering federal prison during that time.29 These and other ex-offenders will face many challenges as they reintegrate into society, including civil sanctions.30

-The federal ban on SNAP benefits for persons with a felony drug conviction is one of the many civil consequences of criminal convictions that can hinder reentry into the community.31 SNAP benefits provide a safety net while formerly incarcerated persons reintegrate into the community and search for employment.
-A felony conviction negatively affects an individual's employment prospects and economic stability.32 Unemployment is strongly associated with food insecurity.33 Households with an unemployed adult are 12-15 percent more likely to be food insecure.34
+The federal ban on SNAP benefits for drug felons is one of the many civil consequences of criminal convictions that can hinder an ex-offender's ability to reenter the community.31 SNAP benefits provide a safety net while ex-offenders reintegrate into the community and search for employment.
+A felony conviction negatively affects an individual's employment prospects and economic stability.32 Unemployment is strongly associated with food insecurity.
+33 Households with an unemployed adult are 12-15 percent more likely to be food insecure.34

-Formerly incarcerated individuals that find employment are likely to experience slow wage growth compared to those without criminal records because the accessible jobs have low wage trajectories.35 Low-income households are more likely to be food insecure.36 Food insecure employees are more likely to experience problems in the workplace because poor nutrition and existing health concerns combine to reduce a worker's productivity.37
+Ex-offenders that find employment are likely to experience slow wage growth compared to those without criminal records because the accessible jobs have low wage trajectories.35 Low-income households are more likely to be food insecure.36 Food insecure employees are more likely to experience problems in the workplace because poor nutrition and existing health concerns combine to reduce a worker's productivity.37 households experience food insecurity at a rate of 8.1 percent, and the national average for food insecurity is 11.1 percent.39 African Americans are 3.6 times more likely to receive SNAP benefits than White Americans.40